rotaract5040/rotaract5040.github.io/_pace/faq.md

 ---

 ###### Where does PACE take place?
-PACE participants will get to visit multiple cities on the west coast of Canada; specifically the lower mainland of British Columbia, as well as Vancouver Island.
-Past trips have included visits to Vancouver, Burnaby, Richmond, Victoria, Squamish, Whistler, North Vancouver, Coquitlam, and Port Moody.
+PACE participants will get to visit multiple cities within the Lower Mainland REgion of British Columbia.
+Past program activities have taken place within the City of Vancouver , City of Burnaby, City of Richmond, North Vancouver, City of Coquitlam, the Tri-Cities, Victoria (Vancouver Island), Squamish and Whistler.

 ###### How many participants will be selected?